Faculty

 Invited Speakers

-Linda Fischetti, RN
+Linda Fischetti, R.N.

 Linda Fischetti is the Director of the Division, the Health Technical Center, which applies its talents across the Healthcare ecosystem to solve some of the nation’s largest problems in Health Policy, Technology, Reimbursement and other relevant and pressing challenges.
 Ms. Fischetti has previously worked in payer, provider, government and private sector environments where she served in as a clinical equivalent of the Senior Executive Service, working across many Federal Executive Branch Departments during the formative years of the government’s activities in Health Information Technology providing guidance on the board of directors for Health Level 7 and on the US.
 Federal Advisory Committee, The Health Information Technology Standards Committee.
 Ms. Fischetti is currently an Adjunct Associate Professor at Georgetown University in the Executive Master’s Program in Health Systems Administration.

-Mehmet Kayaalp, MD, PhD
+Mehmet Kayaalp, M.D., Ph.D.

 Mehmet Kayaalp’s work focuses on computational linguistics, machine learning and probabilistic graphical models on the domain of medical informatics.
 He has published a number of articles on each of these subjects.
 He leads NLM efforts on de-identifying narrative clinical reports.